gafaradetunji/Multi-step-form/README.md

 ## Acknowledgments

-This is where you can give a hat tip to anyone who helped you out on this project.
-Perhaps you worked in a team or got some inspiration from someone else's solution.
-This is the perfect place to give them some credit.
+A special Gratitude is due to [Imran Abdul Malik](https://www.linkedin.com/in/isoteriksoftware/) for better insights in Understanding some concepts

+I will also like to thank [Marvellous Adesanya](https://github.com/marvellousadesanya)